 The reasons they prefer dealing with divorce could be plenty, exclusive to each relationship.
 Every couple definitely tries to work on a situation at least for some time before coping with divorce.

-A divorce is one of life’s most stressful experiences and will profoundly affect you.
-Whether you’ve been married five years or 50 years, you’ll feel a deep sadness and disappointment and perhaps may feel like a failure.
+Dealing with divorce is one of life’s most stressful experiences and will profoundly affect you.
+Whether you’ve been married five years or 50 years, you’ll feel a deep sadness and disappointment.
+Perhaps, divorce stress and divorce anxiety might make you feel like a failure.
 No one gets married with the intention of getting a divorce, yet sadly, that is the outcome of many modern marriages.

 It may be difficult to accept that former friends have abandoned you, but this may happen.
 Realize that they may be hurting also and coping with issues you are unaware of.
 Don’t take their actions personally and move on.
 Remove mementos that remind you of your former spouse, formulate new habits, and develop healthy, new interests.

 If there are children, make every effort to keep them out of the divorce.
-As tempting as it may be to use them for revenge, that type of behavior is not in the best interests of the children.
-Divorce can take a toll on all involved, especially the children, who may be too young to fully comprehend the situation, and may blame themselves for it.
+As tempting as it may be to use them for revenge, that type of behavior is not in the children’s best interests.
+Divorce can take a toll on all involved, especially the children, who may be too young to comprehend the situation and blame themselves for it fully.
 Develop healthy habits that will benefit both you and the children.

 Help is available

-Spend the time necessary for you and the children to heal, and make every effort to make the best of this situation.
-It will set a good example for the children and will ease interactions with the former spouse.
-This, too, shall pass and you will be better for it.
+Spend the time necessary for you and the children to heal, and make every effort to make the best of it.
+It will set an excellent example for the children and will ease interactions with the former spouse.
+This, too, shall pass, and you will be better for it.

 Kara Masterson is a freelance writer from Utah.
 She enjoys Tennis and spending time with her family.
 Find her on Facebook and Twitter.